 Lymphatic massage can improve circulation and reduce swelling.
-While the heart continuously pumps blood through the blood vessels, the lymphatic system relies on the movement of smooth muscles to transport fluid through the lymph vessels. …lymphatic drainage massage.
+While the heart continuously pumps blood through the blood vessels, the lymphatic system relies on the movement of smooth muscles to transport the fluid through the lymph vessels. …lymphatic drainage massage.

 The fluid in the lymphatic system helps remove waste and toxins from the bodily tissues.
 Some health conditions can cause lymph fluid to build up.
 Lymphatic drainage massages can benefit people with lymphedema, fibromyalgia, and other conditions.

-While the heart continuously pumps blood through the blood vessels, the lymphatic system relies on the movement of smooth muscles to transport fluid through the lymph vessels.
+While the heart continuously pumps blood through the blood vessels, the lymphatic system relies on the movement of smooth muscles to transport the fluid through the lymph vessels.

 Health conditions can interrupt the normal flow of lymph, causing lymph fluid to build up in a particular area of the body, often in the arms or legs, where it can causing swelling.
 This condition is called lymphedema.